dannythehat/football-betting-ai-system/STATUS.md

 ## 🤝 Contributing

-The foundation is solid.
-Ready to build the AI models!
+The foundation and Smart Bets AI are complete.
+Ready to build Golden Bets!

-**Next contributor task:** Implement Smart Bets AI prediction model.
+**Next contributor task:** Implement Golden Bets AI with 85%+ confidence filtering.

 See `ROADMAP.md` for detailed implementation plan.